JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 If your leaves are starting to lose their bright color, lean over, and become dry to the touch, you’re probably a couple weeks away from harvest.
 Your potatoes are finishing up.
 Now is a great time to stop watering your plants so that the tubers can begin to toughen up a bit before harvest.

-If the foliage on your plant is still nice and bright green and upright like in the picture below, then you won’t be harvesting your potatoes anytime soon.
+If the foliage on your plant is still nice and bright green and upright, then you won’t be harvesting your potatoes anytime soon.

 Sign Number Three